*Note: This article was originally written in 2012 and is the second entry from the original Epik Fails blog series.

 Meanwhile, the French decided to back the Catholics and attack Sweden on the home front, a bold move, especially for them.
 We go from the Danish War to the Swedish War to the French-Swedish War, and so ensued the most horrific destruction in the entire war.
 Hired mercenaries were set loose and control was quickly lost, and therefore the military campaign degraded into a killing spree.

 Back in France, the fighting had reached the King’s doorstep and the Huguenots had their own little rebellion.
 Subsequently, the Irish Catholics decided to rise up against their Anglo rulers.
 In response, King James of England, (as in the King James Bible and Jamestown), in his ‘divine wisdom’ decided “Hey!
 I know, let’s get those crazy Catholic Irish to breed with the Protestant Scotts!”
 The Scotch-Irish hybrids that came about were persecuted to the point of leaving for the Newfoundland known as the Americas.
-They settled and became the earliest hillbillies of the new world, along with the Pilgrims of the Mayflower who said ‘fuck it’, and got the hell out of Dodge.
+They settled and became the earliest hillbillies of the new world, along with the Pilgrims of the Mayflower who decided to get the heck out of Europe.

 Following James’s death in 1630, King Charles I took up the reigns of England, and immediately began to harshly persecute the Puritan Separatists to show his allegiance to the Anglican Church, since his wife was Catholic.
 He was eventually beheaded for being an idiot.
 At this point the war had shifted from religious to purely political motivations centered around the the petty Bourbon-Hapsburg rivalry.